justinjstark/DependencyInjectionLifetimes/src/BestPractices/README.md

 ## IServiceScopeFactory

-It is sometimes necessary to create scopes from within a dependency.
+It is sometimes necessary to create scopes from within a service.
 One example of this is an application that runs multiple, concurrent jobs which depend on a DbContext.
-Since each job is a unit of work, each job should have its own DbContext and any dependency in that job should use the same DbContext.
+Each job should have its own DbContext and any service in that job should use the same DbContext.

-Instead of trying to pass around the ServiceProvider to create a scope, have the class depend on an IServiceScopeFactory.

-In the below example, any DbContext or other service with a scoped lifecycle has a new instance for each job run but will be reused throughout the job.
+Instead of passing around the ServiceProvider to create a scope, have the service depend on an IServiceScopeFactory.
+In the following example, any DbContext or other service with a scoped lifetime will be instantiated for each job but the instance will be reused throughout the job.

 ```cs
 public class ParallelJobRunner